 Now is a good time to walk through these changes in more detail.
-As you go through this section, you may want to download the Microsoft® Visual Studio® development system solution from http://wag. codeplex.com/.
-This solution contains the implementation of aExpense after the changes in this phase are made.
+As you go through this section, you may want to download the Microsoft® Visual Studio® development system solution from http://wag.codeplex.com/.
+This solution (in the Azure-WithWorkers folder) contains the implementation of aExpense after the changes in this phase are made.
 If you are not interested in the mechanics, you should skip to the next section.